dabomb1004/Excel-CopyPaste/README.md

 Hope this helps.
 Also, I originally had a sql function that could connect and query into a database and used a custom function to turn it into a pandas dataframe before converting it into a list to paste into excel cells.
 But since there are different ways of connecting to DB, I left it blank for others to customize it for their use cases.

+CopySheet.pandasCopyPaste(column_start letter of cell you want to paste into ,row_start # you want to paste into, "Name of sheet tab to copy to", panda df that you want to paste)

 Anyways hope this saves someone some time.
 Cheers!